TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 ### Modify IP ACL Group

-Modifies an existing IP ACL group. ipacl_group.action cannot be changed.
+Modify an existing IP ACL group.
+You cannot change ipacl_group.action.
-This API may be used to replace the list of sub-IP ACL targets globally.
+You can use this API to globally replace a list of child IP ACL targets.
-However, all existing targets belonging to the IP ACL group will be deleted and replaced with the entered target list.
+However, all existing targets that were part of the IP ACL group are deleted and replaced with the list of targets you enter.
-The cidr_address of the entered target must not be duplicated.
+The cidr_addresses of the targets you enter must not be duplicates.

 ```
 PUT /v2.0/lbaas/ipacl-groups/{ipaclGroupId}